How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 Snapshot or Testing Repositories for Developers

-Consider the snapshot or testing repositories if you’re in a development or testing phase.
-Just remember, these are not for production use due to their less stable nature.
+Consider the snapshot or testing repositories if you’re in the development or testing phase.
+Just remember, however, that these are not for production use due to their less stable nature.

 Snapshot Repository for Cutting-Edge Testing